Political views of J. K. Rowling: Reactions

+The reaction of Warner Bros.
+Entertainment was measured, but increasingly stressed the collaborative nature of the Harry Potter brand.
+Warner Bros and Universal Studios Parks & Resorts released statements in June 2020, emphasising their prioritisation of LGBTQ inclusion and diversity, but did not directly mention Rowling or her comments.
 In June 2020, the Equality Act was blocked in the U.S. Senate.
 Republican senator James Lankford cited Rowling's essay as part of his reasoning for opposing the bill.
-Four authors, including Owl Fisher, resigned in protest from the Blair Partnership, Rowling's literary agency, after the company refused to issue a public statement of support for transgender rights, saying that "freedom of speech can only be upheld if the structural inequalities that hinder equal opportunities for underrepresented groups are challenged and changed."
+Four authors resigned in protest from the Blair Partnership, Rowling's literary agency, after the company refused to issue a public statement of support for trans rights, saying that "freedom of speech can only be upheld if the structural inequalities that hinder equal opportunities for underrepresented groups are challenged and changed."